-The temporary moratorium imposed by Section 3 of this ordinance expires 1 year from the moratorium effective date set forth in this ordinance, January 1, 2023.
+The temporary moratorium imposed by Section 3 of this ordinance expires 180 days from the effective date of this ordinance.
 The moratorium may be extended or terminated early by adoption of an ordinance or resolution of the Indian River County Board of County Commissioners.